 John 19:23 and Mark 15:39 indicate that at least four Roman soldiers, including a veteran centurion, were in charge of the execution.
 Depend on it: Hardened occupation troops of the Roman Empire knew what death was.
 By some estimates only one in 10 people ever survived a Roman scourging.

 Consider this: Would the bloodthirsty Jerusalem hierarchy, so eager to deal Christ and His disciples a smashing blow, allow Christ, once in their clutches, to “fake” death?
 Not likely.

-Because the one crowning blow to disprove Christ’s resurrection would be for the chief priests to produce the corpse, to show the dead body and end the “myth” Peter and the other disciples were propagating.
+Why?
+Because the one crowning blow to disprove Christ’s resurrection would be for the chief priests to produce the corpse, to show the dead body and end the “myth” Peter was propagating.
 Why didn’t the Jewish rulers do that?
 It would have stopped Christianity dead in its tracks.

 Enter the theft theory:

 “Some of the guard came into the city and reported to the chief priests all the things that had happened.
 When they had assembled with the elders and taken counsel, they gave a large sum of money to the soldiers, saying, ‘Tell them, “His disciples came at night and stole Him away while we slept.”
 And if this comes to the governor’s ears, we will appease him and make you secure.’
 So they took the money and did as they were instructed; and this saying is commonly reported among the Jews until this day” (Matthew 28:11-15).